 Installed on Goucher-Managed Computer

-If you need to access software that is installed on your computer that is located on campus, you will need to follow the steps from Connecting to Goucher Network first.
+If you need to access software that is installed on your computer that is located on campus, you will need to follow the steps above for Connecting to Goucher Network and Connecting to a Remote Computer first.

 From Horizon myApps